hisovereign/Fade-Monitors/README.md

    -files side panel may collapse.
 It will be next to repo name, in top left, below code.

-2. Move it to ~/.local/bin
+3. Move it to ~/.local/bin

    -if you don't see (.local) right click and show hidden files

+   -if you don't have the folder /bin in ~/.local/ then create it

-3. Make the script executable (open up a terminal and copy/paste commands then hit enter)
+5. Make the script executable (open up a terminal and copy/paste commands then hit enter)

 		chmod +x ~/.local/bin/fade-monitors-enhanced-dimming.sh